Do you need a logo for your cleaning business?

 The best way to understand your customers is to create a customer persona – a visual and psychological representation of the people most likely to use your services.
 Your persona should take the following information into account:

-The combination of demographic and psychographic information will help you determine who your customers are.
-You may have to create more than one persona.
+Most of all, the combination of demographic and psychographic information will help you determine who your customers are.
+However, you may have to create more than one persona.
 Once you do, you can use your customer persona(s) to craft a marketing plan.

 Marketing Your Cleaning Company

-Marketing any company requires thought and effort.
+In my opinion, marketing any cleaning company requires thought and effort.
 It’s not enough to set up a website and a Facebook account and wait for customers to come to you.
+That would be nice, however it does not work like that.

 The first thing you need to do is write a marketing plan.
-Your plan is like a bird’s-eye view of everything you intend to do to make your company a success.
-It should include all of the following elements:
+After all, your plan is like a bird’s-eye view of everything you intend to do to make your company a success.
+Furthermore, it should include all of the following elements:

 1) A clearly-stated goal, such as growing your revenue by 25% in the next year.